-The aforementioned debt securities and claims, equities and equity rights, as well as money market instruments, are securities as defined in Article 41 of the Law of 2010 insofar as this is required under the terms of the investment restrictions detailed below.
+Debt securities and claims, as well as equities and equity rights, are all securities as defined in Article 41 of the Law of 2010, insofar as this is required under the terms of the investment restrictions detailed below.

-In line with the investment principles below, each sub-fund may buy and sell futures and options, enter into swap transactions (swaps, total return swaps, credit default swaps) on financial instruments as described in Point 1.1 (g) of the investment principles below and conduct transactions involving options on securities other than for hedging purposes.
+In line with the investment principles below, each sub-fund may buy and sell futures (futures, forwards and nondeliverable forwards (NDFs)) and options, enter into swap transactions (swaps, total return swaps, credit default swaps and inflation swaps) on financial instruments as described in Point 1.1(g) of the "Investment principles" and conduct transactions involving options on securities for investment as well as hedging purposes.

-The markets in warrants on securities, options, futures and swaps are volatile; both the opportunity to achieve gains as well as the risk of suffering losses are higher than with investments in securities.
+The markets in options, futures and swaps are volatile; both the opportunity to achieve gains as well as the risk of suffering losses are higher than with investments in securities.
 These techniques and instruments will be employed only if they are compatible with the investment policies of the individual sub-funds and do not diminish their quality.
+The same applies to warrants entitling the holder to subscribe to securities.